Ronson Vincent

-He made his small screen debut with Bharya, portraying the role of Nandan in Asianet.

 Career

 Ronson Vincent started his career as a model for popular brands.
 He made his silver screen debut with the Telugu film Manasara... directed by Ravi Babu.
 He portrayed the character of an IT professional, a man with shades of grey.
 Vincent received the Bharata Muni award for the best villain for the film Manasara...
 Vincent landed in Malayalam entertainment world with ‘'Study Tour Batch 162’' helmed by Thomas Benjamin.

 He entered the small screen with the soap opera Bharya aired in Asianet.
 He gives life to Nandan, son of Prof. Vishwanatha Menon and Jayapradha teacher.
 Bharya tells the tale of family residing in Vrindavanam.
 Aleena Padikkal portrays the role of Nayana, Nandan's wife.